Hurricane Milton

 The hurricane killed a total of 45 people: 42 in the United States, and 3 in Mexico as Milton passed north of there, where preparations were taken due to its close proximity.
 Damage caused in Mexico and the Yucatan Peninsula wasn't as severe, with flooding and heavy rainfall being the primary impacts.
-Ahead of the Milton, Florida declared a state of emergency in which many coastal residents were ordered to evacuate.
+Ahead of Milton, Florida declared a state of emergency in which many coastal residents were ordered to evacuate.
 Cleanup efforts from Helene over a week prior were affected in order to ensure the safety of citizens.
 Milton brought a major storm surge of up to 10 ft to areas just to the south of the Tampa Bay, including Siesta Key; due to the southward track, the Tampa metropolitan area avoided a worst-case scenario, and instead observed a reverse storm surge.
 High wind gusts and very heavy rainfall caused significant flooding and infrastructural damage across central Florida, particularly near Tampa and around the point of landfall, where most damage from Milton occurred.
 In the aftermath of the storm, partially as a result of the proximity to the 2024 United States presidential election in November and clean-up efforts from Helene, misinformation spread across affected communities about the nature of the storms and about rescue operations conducted by the Federal Emergency Management Agency (FEMA).

 Meteorological history

-The origins of Milton were complex and involved several areas of areas of low pressure during the second half of September and beginning of October 2024.
+The origins of Milton were complex and involved several areas of low pressure during the second half of September and beginning of October 2024.
 A tropical wave first moved off the western coast of Africa on September 14 with little convection and moved very slowly westward.
 The wave then interacted with two other disturbances to its west near the Cabo Verde Islands on September 18, still with little to no convection, with the combined system becoming slightly better organized by September 22.
 By September 26, as the wave passed through the Lesser Antilles, the National Hurricane Center (NHC) began outlining an area for possible development of the disturbance once it reached the western Caribbean Sea.
 The wave then interacted with a Central American gyre (CAG), a broad area of low pressure centered over Central America–which earlier had contributed to the formations of Hurricane Helene and Hurricane John in the Eastern Pacific–before the combined system degenerated to a broad trough on October 1.
-The southern end of this dusturbance then interacted with the remnants of an unnamed tropical storm in the Eastern Pacific Ocean and a stationary front, and consolidated in the Bay of Campeche.
+The southern end of this disturbance then interacted with the remnants of an unnamed tropical storm in the Eastern Pacific Ocean and a stationary front, and consolidated in the Bay of Campeche.
 By October 4, showing more signs of development, it was designated Invest 92L.
 Continued organization led to the formation of a tropical depression by 12:00 UTC on October 5, about 135 mi east of Tampico, Mexico.
 Satellite wind data indicated the storm was producing gale-force winds six hours later, leading the NHC to upgrade the system to Tropical Storm Milton.
 Milton's radius of tropical storm-force winds was only 30 nmi, marking it as a relatively small storm.